RoyElkabetz/CityLearn-MAD-CATS/README.md

 We use a decentralized control setting for all agents, where each building has its own set of decision-makers.
-The last agent is knowledgeable about the rest of the agents (net consumptions modified by the planned actions), and can use this information to make better decisions.
+The last agent is knowledgeable about the rest of the agents (net consumptions modified by the planned actions), and can use this information to make better decisions in the context of the group.

 <figure>
 <img src="/"  width="900"